-The Secondary Social Studies Teacher Education program is for students majoring in anthropology, economics, geography, history, political science, psychology, or sociology who wish to receive secondary (9-12) teaching licensure.
+The Secondary Social Studies Teacher Education program is for students majoring in anthropology, geography, history, political science, psychology, or sociology who wish to receive secondary (9-12) teaching licensure.
 The program prepares students for successful teaching at the high school level.

 Successful completion of this program results in a license, not a degree.

 High School Social Studies Teacher

 This program is designed for students who are majoring in anthropology, economics, geography, history, political science, psychology, or sociology who wish to receive licensure to teach at the secondary (9-12) level.

 This program prepares students to be successful social studies teachers at the high school level.
 As part of this preparation, students spend 50 hours in internships during their junior year (25 hours per semester), another 50 hours during the fall semester of their senior year, and engage in full-time student teaching during the spring semester of their senior year.

 Students will engage in an action research project of their own teaching in accordance with Evidence 5 of the North Carolina licensure portfolio.

 Total hours: 45 or 60, depending on content area